 Regardless of the reason, how much your business is worth depends on many factors, from the current state of the economy through your business’s balance sheet.
 If for example, similar businesses in your area have recently sold, the value of your business will be determined in large part by the selling price of the previous sales but it is not like valuing a home.
-Expertise and experience are the key and our Business Valuation Partner, Lou Pereira has the following Professional Designations;
+Expertise and experience are the key and the Business Valuation Professionals at Merrimack Business Appraisers, has the following Professional Designations;

 ASA, Accredited Senior Appraiser, American Society of Appraisers

 CBA, Certified Business Appraiser, Institute of Business Appraisers

 CVA, Certified Valuation Analyst, National Association of Certified Valuators and Analysts

 CBI, Certified Business Intermediary, International Business Brokers Association

 Faculty Member, American Institute of Certified Public Accountants

 Business owners should always hire an experienced business valuation firm.
 Many sellers think they know the value, but in most cases it takes professionals to arrive at the fair market value for the business.
 It is not like valuing a home.
 This is too much like asking a mother how talented her child is.
 Also the firm you hire should also be objective.